AlexisBalayre/UK-Resume-LLM/README.md

 - Hugging Face Transformers, Datasets
 - pdf2image, pytesseract for OCR
 - Spacy for NLP tasks
-- bitsandbytes for memory optimization
+- bitsandbytes for memory optimisation
 - Ollama to generate the training dataset

 ### Installation